-[J] Recently Issued Accounting Pronouncements:
+(E) Recently Issued Accounting Pronouncements:

-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)" (ASU No. 2016-02), which is a comprehensive new lease standard that amends various aspects of existing accounting guidance for leases.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," or ASU No. 2016-02, which is a comprehensive new lease standard that amends various aspects of existing accounting guidance for leases.
 The core principle of ASU No. 2016-02 will require lessees to present the assets and liabilities that arise from leases on their balance sheets.
 ASU No. 2016-02 is effective for annual periods beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
 The Company is currently evaluating the new standard and its impact on the Company's consolidated financial statements and related disclosures.

-In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" (ASU No. 2016-09).
+In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting," or ASU No. 2016-09.
 This ASU makes several modifications to Topic 718 related to the accounting for forfeitures, employer tax withholding on share-based compensation, and the financial statement presentation of excess tax benefits or deficiencies.
 ASU No. 2016-09 also clarifies the statement of cash flows presentation for certain components of share-based awards.
-The standard is effective for interim and annual reporting periods beginning after December 15, 2016, with early adoption permitted.
-The Company expects to adopt this guidance when effective and is currently evaluating the effect that the updated standard will have on its consolidated financial statements and related disclosures.
+The Company has adopted this guidance as of April 1, 2017 using a modified retrospective transition method.
+As a result of the adoption of this standard, the Company elected to change its policy from estimating forfeitures to recognizing forfeitures when they occur and, as a result, recorded an adjustment of \$0.1 million to accumulated deficit with a corresponding offset to additional paid-in-capital as of April 1, 2017.
+The other amended requirements of ASU No. 2016-09 did not have a material impact on the Company's condensed consolidated financial statements and related disclosures.

-Note 3-License Agreement
+Note 3-Accrued Expenses